iyashwantsaini/node_REST/README.md

 - mongoose ( unofficial mongo client )
 - multer( can also parse incoming FormData Bodies having images etc.)
 - bcrypt( to hash passwords for security )
+- jsonwebtoken( to create a JWT for user auth)